Anne-Marie Cazalis

 Anne-Marie Cazalis (c.
 1920 – 30 July 1988) was a French writer, journalist and briefly an actress.

 Biography

 She was a friend of Juliette Gréco.
 Briefly, she had an affair with a little-known cellist, Paul Taylor, and both became emblematic personalities of the Parisian nights of Saint-Germain-des-Prés, where she frequented other writers such as Boris Vian and Jean-Paul Sartre.
-She later became a journalist and, as a correspondent for Elle magazine.
+She later became a journalist and, a correspondent for Elle magazine.
 She travelled all around the world.
 She also participated in a few films and published several essays and novels.
+In 1948, she worked with Jean Cau on the screenplay for Ulysse ou les Mauvaises Rencontres, a pochade filmed by Alexandre Astruc.